LatticeX-Foundation/Rosetta/README.md

 ## Usage

-The following is a simple example for matrix multiplication using Rosetta.
+The following is a toy example for matrix multiplication using Rosetta.

+In this example, we assume that three guys want to get the product of their private matrix, while do not want others to know what they hold.
+For brevity, we call them P0, P1 and P2.

+With Rosetta, each of them can run the following script, from which you can see that only a small amount of codes are needed besides the native TensorFlow lines.

 ```python
 #!/usr/bin/env python3